Happy Birthday baby Mae!

 And the doctor, she retired ONE year after I had Scott.

-It took me eight years, tons of therapy, a self-discovery journey that I never would have dreamed of, and a lot of rough parenting behavior, to teach me that healing is possible.
+It took me eight years, and a ton of therapy, and a self-discovery journey that I never would have dreamed of, to teach me that healing is possible.

 One thing that I do know, is time does not heal all wounds.

-Research and change made my wound healing possible.
-In this post I share more of the healing process, including the specific thoughts, feeling and circumstances that I found myself working through the trauma and emotional pain that was a result of the experience and birth of my son.
+In this post I share more of the healing process, including the specific thoughts, feeling and circumstances that I found myself working through, as I addressed the trauma and emotional pain that was residing after this birth experience.

 Until we meet,